farao-community/farao-community.github.io/pages/docs/input-data/crac-cse.md

 </CRACSeries>
 ```

 A MonitoredElement always has a TimeInterval and a branch.
+It will not be optimized by FARAO, however it will be monitored.
+In other words, **on this element, FARAO cannot reduce the margin compared to its initial value.**

-First, if IlimitMNE is filled in, **a CNEC on Preventive state will be created**.
-Then, given a number n of outages in the Outages tag and an attribute IlimitMNE_After{Instant}, **n CNECs on the given state will be created :**
+First, if IlimitMNE is filled in, a CNEC on Preventive state will be created.
+Then, **for each outage in the Outages tag and for each attribute IlimitMNE_After{Instant} that is present, a CNEC will be created on the given state**:
 - IlimitMNE_AfterOutage -> Instant Outage
 - IlimitMNE_AfterSPS -> Instant Auto
 - IlimitMNE_AfterCRA -> Instant Curative